ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local timer = 0
 ```

-- `timerStarted` will either be true or false to indicate that the race timer has started.
+- `timerStarted` will either be `true` or `false` to indicate that the race timer has started.
-- `timer` this will get incremented when the race has started for the client.
-It will hold the time for the current race.
+- `timer` will get incremented when the race has started for the client.
+The `timer` variable will hold the time for the current race.

 ```lua linenums="1"
 function Tick(dt)